Mr-sB/TinyCSV/README.md

 ## Feature
 * Easy to read and write csv table.
-* First line is headers.
+* First line are headers.
-* Second line is descriptions.
+* Second line are descriptions.
 * Support choose new line style.

 |     Environment     | Unix | NonUnix  |